PowerSheetco/rss-reader-upwork/README.md

 # PowerSheet RSS Reader Upwork

-* instant email notifications
+* Instant email notifications
 * Cloud-based.
-No need to keep your computer on all the time.
+No need to keep your computer ON all the time
 * Cross-platform.
 Works anywhere where you can receive an email.
 * No extra apps installed.
 Save space on your devices
 * Familiar interface.
 Just use your favorite email client and Google Sheets